jemcmahan13/pygll/README.md

 ### Accessing Parsed Elements

+#### Default
-#### A list of tuples are stored in every parse element in `attrs`.
+A list of tuples are stored in every parse element in `attrs`.
 Each tuple contains (name, parse element) for the terminals and nonterminals encountered in the production.

 #### Naming terminals and nonterminals

 A list of names can be given for a production, which are applied to parse elements after parsing.
-This makes the produced AST easier to use, allowing for object-style `element.name` access instead of indexing into the `attrs` array.
+This makes the produced AST easier to use, allowing for object-style `name.element` access instead of indexing into the `attrs` array.

 After a production, a pound sign (`#`) indicates a sequence of names to use for the parsed elements.
 Underscore (`_`) can be used as a "don't care."
 The first name gives a name to the derivation; following names are applied in order to the terminals and nonterminals in the derivation.